akbartus/Handwriting-Recognition-in-VR/README.md

 5. At the end the text is displayed.

 ### **Instructions**
-The repository contains the implementations/demos for:
+The repository contains the following:
-* MindAR.js (see mindarjs folder)
+* A-Frame based implementation (see "a-frame-implementation" folder).
-* AR.js (see arjs folder)
+* Component for A-Frame (see: "a-frame-component" folder).
-* SimpleAR (see simplear folder)
+* Simple html implementation (see "simple-implementation" folder).

 ### **UPDATES**

 ### **Tech Stack**
-The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as <a href="https://github.com/hiukim/mind-ar-js">MindAR.js</a>, <a href="https://github.com/AR-js-org/AR.js">AR.js</a>, <a href="https://github.com/akbartus/Simple-AR">SimpleAR</a>.
-The 3D model of the raccoon was taken from <a href="https://github.com/hiukim/mind-ar-js/tree/master/examples/image-tracking/assets/band-example/raccoon">MindAR.js repository</a> and under MIT License - Copyright (c) 2020 hiukim.
+Handwritten text recognition is powered by AFrame, Three.js and OpenCV.js and Tensorflow.js.

 To learn more about OpenCV.js and its various uses, please refer to another repository: https://github.com/akbartus/OpenCV-Examples-in-JavaScript.